-With travel restrictions easing to allow Queenslanders to holiday at home (and in some cases, beyond), our priority (as always) is making sure Brisbane Airport is a safe place to be for everyone and working with airlines to make flying COVID safe for all passengers.
+With travel restrictions easing to allow Queenslanders to holiday within Australia (with few exceptions), our priority (as always) is making sure Brisbane Airport is a safe place to be for everyone and working with airlines to make flying COVID safe for all passengers.

 We can’t wait to welcome you back, here’s what you can expect when you are next travelling through Brisbane Airport and what you can do to travel well.